Samhitha-Jasti/DataScience/TextAnalytics/README.md

  3) Topic Analysis can be used in many fields like Customer Service, Business Intelligence, Sales and Marketing.
  4) Topic analysis helps businesses become more efficient by saving time on repetitive manual tasks and gathers insights from the text data they manage on a daily basis.

+#### Steps involved in Topic Analysis:
+ 1) NLP Topic modeling:
+Used to discover the main topics within a bunch of texts.
+This is an unsupervised machine learning technique.
+It doesn't need to define topic tags or train data beforehand.

+ 2) NLP Topic classification:
+Used to automatically categorize texts by topics.
+This is a supervised machine learning technique.
+This technique needs to know the topics of text before starting the analysis.
+This technique is much more effective and accurate than Clustering algorithms.